annahaensch/DataScienceGlobalApplications/README.md

 ## Course Ouline

 This course is designed for a 14 week semester with two 80 minute class meetings per week.
-Here we present the main topics for in-class discussion and groupwork as well as periodic assessemnts.
+Here we present the main ideas of each module and week of instruction.

 ![](figures/CourseOutline.png)

 ## Weekly Planner

-In what follows we provide a week-by-week plan including readings, journal prompts and assessments.
+In what follows we provide a week-by-week plan including learning objectives, suggested readings, benchmarks and assessments.

 ### Week 1